Admission Requirements for Physician Assistant, MMS

 - Students must have completed the following prerequisites:

 - Biological Sciences—five courses with labs to include Anatomy, Physiology, and Microbiology.
 Biochemistry is recommended.
+Candidates may take either a full semester of anatomy and a full semester of physiology OR A&P I and A&P II.

 - Chemistry—three courses with labs to include at least one semester of Organic Chemistry.